 Other facts about the Highland Games

 The Highland Games has a colourful past and has become a worldwide phenomenon, meaning that there are some more rather unusual aspects to some of the Highland Games events.
 Check out these unusual facts:

 Highland Games take place all over the world in countries as varied as Indonesia and Brazil.
 The northernmost games are held in Finnmark in Norway, while the southernmost games take place in Dunedin in New Zealand.

-If you're feeling inspired to join in the fun of the Highland Games, take a look at our holiday cottages in Scotland and find your ideal holiday getaway.
+If you're feeling inspired to join in the fun of the Highland Games sports or just take in the atmosphere, take a look at our holiday cottages in Scotland and find your ideal holiday getaway.